allexBR/cheatsheets/hands-on/Suricata/README.md

 <br/>

 > # About:
-> ntopng® is a free software for monitoring traffic on a computer network.
+> The ntopng® is a free software for monitoring traffic on a computer network.
 Is a web-based network traffic monitoring application released under GPLv3.
 It is the new incarnation of the original ntop written in 1998, and now revamped in terms of performance, usability, and features.<br/>
 >
 > ntopng is able to:<br/>
 > • Passive monitor traffic by passively capturing network traffic<br/>